Lordwill1/alx-system_engineering-devops/README.md

   The -p option writes a `/` at the end of directory names.
   The -m option streams the output, separating each listing with commas.

 ## 19. Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.
 ### File: school.mgc
 ``input 1: 0 string SCHOOL School data``

-``input 2!:mime School``
+``input 2: !:mime School``

 *Then_on_your_terminal_run:* ``file -C -m school.mgc``